The Long, Uneasy Wait Is Over: Parties, Protests And Solemn Silence Greet Brexit

 Today is the day the UK is leaving the EU. pic.twitter.com/Zuhzl0l5sT— UK Prime Minister (@10DowningStreet) January 31, 2020

-Observers know well which reaction to expect at No. 10 Downing St. It is there, at the British prime minister's residence in London, that Boris Johnson plans to fete the U.K.'s departure with a party for his Cabinet and a televised address to his country.
+Observers know well which reaction to expect at No. 10 Downing St. It is there, at the British prime minister's residence in London, that Boris Johnson feted the U.K.'s departure with a party for his Cabinet and a televised address to his country.

-"This is the moment when the dawn breaks and the curtain goes up on a new act," the prime minister is expected to say in his prepared remarks.
+"This is the moment when the dawn breaks and the curtain goes up on a new act," the prime minister said in his prepared remarks.
 "It is a moment of real national renewal and change."

 Few have tied their political fortunes more closely to Brexit than Johnson, one of the principal leaders of the 2016 campaign to leave the EU.
 The prominent "Brexiteer" resigned as foreign secretary in 2018 to signal his disgust with the withdrawal agreement reached by Prime Minister Theresa May and then replaced her after she stepped down.